LEARNAcademy/syllabus/javascript/intro.md

 ##### Built-in String Functions/Methods

-The JavaScript language has some pre-made functionality that can be used on the strings called, built-in functions and methods .
+The JavaScript language has some pre-made functionality that can be used on the strings called built-in functions.

 ```
 "hello".charAt(1)       -> "e"